Wladyslaw Szpilman in Warsaw

 AUGUST 1943 (2 Fałata)

 Upon a heart-pounding night at the accommodation of Volksdeutsche at Narbutta 17, Szpilman had nothing else to do but to wait for salvation from another former colleague from the Polish radio, Zbigniew Jaworski (who was killed in 1944), the specialist of radio auditions.
 The man took the mortal risk to shelter the escapee pianist for some time unless finding a more continuous hiding place.
 The two covered one kilometer to the West across Narbutta, on the sidelines of the infamous Mokotow prison, and swerved to Juliana Falata street, once named after a prominent Polish artist and aquarellist, famous for his wintry landscapes and rural scenes.
 At Fałata 2, just across the street of the ‘WYŻSZA SZKOŁA BUDOWY MASZYN I ELEKTROTECHNIKI’ (College of Mechanical Engineering and Electrical Engineering), they reached a grandiose residential complex, a new shelter for Wladyslaw Szpilman.

 The Falata street, used to connect the neighboring Narbutta and Rakowiecka, was a home for two pre-war housing cooperatives, known as ‘Spółdzielni różowej’ (The pink cooperative) and ‘Szare Domy’ (The Grey houses).
-The second one at Falata 2 was erected as far back as 1928-1932 under the patronage of Ministry of Interior affairs, once strained lengthwise Falata with two rows of buildings and an extensive courtyard.
+The second one at Falata 2 was erected as far back as 1928-1932 under the patronage of the Ministry of Interior Affairs, once strained lengthwise Falata with two rows of buildings and an extensive courtyard.
 ‘The grey houses’ nomination could be attributed to the color of the front sides, covered with concrete (a typical approach in construction at the times of pre-war Warsaw.
 Szpilman was granted shower time and alcohol (he, in fact, suffered liver pain afterward).
 The hosts reasoned Wladyslaw to stay on here, yet he didn’t want to abuse the hostility and bringing danger to the house (by one’s presence).
 Within an inch from despair, Szpilman got another good deal of luck in the person of Helena Lewicka, a young daughter-in-law of the current hosts, who challenged herself to shelter the pianist within an empty flat nearby.
 The Falata 2 residential complex survived the war undamaged and was expanded in the 1990s.
 The entrance to the building now gives notice of a plate with the name of an architect, Jan Stefanowicz.